maxpolk/msdn-js-conversion/README.md

 msdn-js-conversion
 ==================

-Scripts to convert MSDN Javascript page contribution to Web Platform Docs.
+Scripts to convert MSDN JavaScript HTML page contributions to Web Platform Docs.

+This is special one-time project work.
 The driver script is the "complete-convert" bash script.
-Run that from somewhere OUTSIDE of this directory, because it will issue a git clone command to obtain the source HTML.
+Run that from somewhere outside of this directory, because it will issue a git clone command to obtain the source HTML then begin converting.

-For example, run this:
+To run it, edit setenv.sh to point to the wiki you choose, as well as enter the wiki username and password used to push new versions of pages to that wiki.

-    Edit setenv.sh to point to the wiki you choose, and set username/password.
+Then source the setenv.sh and run the complete-convert script:

     . setenv.sh
     cd ..
     msdn-js-conversion/complete-convert